 For the most part, all dishwashers work exactly the same way, they hold dishes is two sets of racks and they clean the dishes by spraying hot soapy water all over your dishes.
+While the internals will vary depending on the capacity of the washer, the configuration of the sprayers and the type of cleaning power (strength).

 Below is a list of the four most common causes for when the dishwasher may appear to be working, but water is not actually going into the dishwasher.